Mark Simpson on director John Hughes’ pristine legacy

 Just like, in other words, the best British pop music, with which Hughes peppered his films liberally.
 In fact his work, although celebrated now, often by a forty-something crowd crying over their spilt youth, looks like fragments of a lost America.
 A much better one than the one we ended up with – with much superior taste in pop music.

 It was a false one, however.
-The future, as we now know, belonged not to sentimental, art-loving, anglophile, androgynous Ferris in a stolen red 1961 250GT Ferrari Spyder (which apparently, and quite appropriately, was actually a glass fibre fake with a British MG sports car underneath), but to ruthless career-planner and Reaganite Republican Maverick in an all-American F-14 Grumman Tomcat.
+The future, as we now know, belonged not to sentimental, art-loving, anglophile, androgynous Ferris in a stolen red 1961 250GT Ferrari Spyder (which apparently, and quite appropriately, was actually a glass fibre fake, with a British MG sports car underneath).
+But rather to ruthless career-planner and Reaganite Republican Maverick in an all-American F-14 Grumman Tomcat.
 Top Gun and Tom Cruise were launched into the stratosphere by steam catapult the previous year, in 1985 – the same year as The Breakfast Club were chewing their fingernails and wondering, oh-so-deliciously, what they were going to do with their fucked-up lives.

 As Ferris in his dressing gown put it, raising a quizzical eyebrow at us: “You’re still here??
 It’s over!
 Go home!”